Lowmoor Farmhouse accommodation summary

 The house is heated by biomass central heating

 2 dogs are welcome at an additional charge of £20.00 per dog

 We ask for a damage deposit of £100.
 This will be returned in the fortnight following your stay.

 The cottage has an oil boiler for back up heating.

 The cottage will be decorated for bookings over the festive periodGeneral Description

 Lowmoor Farmhouse is chocked full of character and sleeps eight.
 It welcomes two well-behaved dogs, although the garden is not fully enclosed.
 The cottage is surrounded by the owners' land on all sides, with the owner's lodge and studio workshop behind.
-The Bothy is situated next door, so accommodation can be increased to 10/12 guests.

 Most guests will tend to use the rear entrance to Lowmoor Farmhouse, which enters the cottage via the sizable boot room.
 There is a sink, desk, washing machine and plenty of room to store wet and muddy outdoor gear with double aspect views to the garden and yard.

 The next room on from here is a large snug (such a thing is possible!), consisting of a three-seater sofa, a Freesat TV, DVD player and woodburning stove; perfect for teens who don't want to hang out with parents in the evening!
 A curious passage houses a utility/storage cupboard.